leit-dev/2025-bdl-beat-the-bot-competition/README.md

 - `SCORING.md`: Detailed rubric and point allocations.

 ## Prerequisites
 - Snowflake account with permissions to create database/warehouse/schema.
+A Snowflake Trail account can be easily created at https://signup.snowflake.com/
 - Python 3.9+ with `pip`.
 - Optional: `venv` for isolation.